 Zen and the Art of Multiple Choice Exams

-Scantron scoring machines are fairly common, if not universal, on university campuses.
-Thus one can infer that multiple choice exams are equally widespread.
-But how do they stack up against other kinds of assessment, especially in classes where higher-level thinking (application, analysis, evaluation), and not mere memorization (recognition and recall), are emphasized?
+Multiple choice exams are universal on college campuses.
+But how do they stack up against other kinds of assessment, especially in courses where higher-level thinking (application, analysis, evaluation), and not mere memorization (recognition and recall), are emphasized?

-Crafting good multiple choice (MC) stems (questions) and conceiving of plausible distractors (wrong answers) are skills in themselves.
-Yet, when artfully done, MC exams can be effective in testing higher-level cognitive abilities – it just takes time and effort.
+Crafting good multiple choice (MC) stems (questions) and conceiving plausible distractors (wrong answers) are skills in themselves.
+Yet, when artfully done, MC exams can be effective in testing higher-level cognitive abilities – it just takes time and effort in the creation process.

-It had dawned on me a few years earlier that it would benefit students to shoulder some of these question making responsibilities.
-Coming up with plausible (dare I say artful?) distractors is part of the practice I so enjoy about writing MC exams.
-I try to think of the reasons why a student may choose a wrong answer (is X conceptually close to Y?, is it easy to confuse X for Y?, is X actually the opposite of Y?, does X actually negate Y?, is X spelled similarly as Y?, and so forth), and include those as the distractors.
+Coming up with plausible – dare I say artful? – distractors is part of the practice I so thoroughly enjoy about writing MC exams.
+I try to imagine the reasons why a student may choose a incorrect answer: is X conceptually close to Y?, is it easy to confuse X for Y?, is X actually the opposite of Y?, does X actually negate Y?, is X spelled similarly as Y?, and so forth.
+These questions develop the pool of candidates from which I select distractors that are, for the most part, plausible and rationally derived.

-Indeed, through this very process of crafting good questions with good distractors I come to have a better understanding of the relationships between concepts, in other words, I built a strong network of reinforced meanings.
+Indeed, through this very exercise of crafting questions with good distractors I’ve built a better understanding of the relationships between concepts and a better appreciation of where conceptual pitfalls might appear.
+In other words, this activity helped me build a network of reinforced meanings which allowed me to better understand the materials at hand.
 This is precisely what I want students to do!

-Thus, I decided for my Zen class to unveil a new extra-credit option: for student to craft five of their own MC questions following the criteria I set out for them.
-From my perspective this had the following benefits:
+Thus, I decided to unveil a new extra-credit option for my Zen Buddhism class: students can craft five of their own MC questions following the criteria I set out for them.
+Some may be used on our midterm and final exams.
+From my perspective, this exercise has the following benefits:

-1. Students would create their own web of meaning between conceptually similar or confusing terms.
-This was a coercive way to get them to study in a new manner.
+1. Students create their own webs of meaning between conceptually similar ideas or confusing terms.
+Creating plausible distractors causes students to study in a new manner.

-2. Students wold post their MC questions on an online forum, and thus would get the opportunity to take several practice tests.
+2. Students post their MC questions on an online forum and thus have the opportunity to take student-created mini practice tests.

-3. By selecting several of the best MC exams, students would feel they had a sense of agency in the learning process.
+3. By selecting a handful of the best questions for class MC exams, students feel they had a sense of agency in the learning process.

-4. It might save time on my end from having to craft so many MC questions.
+4. It can save time on my end in crafting MC questions.

-Taking multiple choice exams will never replace the value of writing well-reasoned prose, but having students write well-reasoned multiple choice questions is a step in the same direction.
+Multiple choice exams will never replace the value of writing sustained, well-reasoned prose, but having students write well-reasoned multiple choice questions is a step in the same direction.

 Online Quizzes: Recap